Beachcombing has to be one of those natural soul healing things that you can do for yourself.

 Some sharks actually lay eggs.

-These are very well camouflaged, they resemble kelp or seaweed thus allowing them to blend in and be protected.
+These are very well camouflaged, they resemble kelp or seaweed, this way they blend in and are protected from predators.

 They are usually washed up onto the shoreline after the young have hatched.

 I have found many on Shelly Beach, Phillip Island, near The Nobbies along with lots of different shapes, sizes and types of sponges.

 Along a lot of the back beaches you will be able to find dried Cuttlefish.

 When the Cuttlefish dies and the soft body dries, rots or is eaten away, the bone floats to the surface and finally is washed to the shore.